 a simple closure can create asymmetry in another otherwise symmetrical fashion design adding interest.

-Notice how the fall of thse cascades to one side also create asymmetry.
+Notice how the fall of these cascades to one side also create asymmetry– that moves not only visually, but physically flutters!

 How to draw cascades and flares for fashion design (circulare flare) Laura Volpintesta